 Wave Trust is supporting our Early Years Prevention & Intervention programme of Fellowships with advice and they will also assist with the dissemination of the lessons learnt to policy makers and other relevant groups and individuals.

-We have an Educational partnership with The Mercers' Company to jointly fund 10 Fellowships a year between 2013 and 2015, to develop linked projects to improve the educational achievement of young people aged 5-19, with particular emphasis on English, Maths, Science and Technology.
+Between 2013 and 2015 we jointly funded, with The Mercers' Company, 10 Fellowships a year to develop linked projects to improve the educational achievement of young people aged 5-19, with particular emphasis on English, Maths, Science and Technology.
+The findings of these Fellowships are currently being drawn together and will be published and disseminated in 2016.
+From 2016 the focus of our partnership will shift to Education Futures aimed at those involved in teaching and related policy and research with projects that contribute, within the UK, to an educational agenda that ensures young people are prepared for a successful future.
 The Mercers' Company is closely involved with the running of 17 schools across the country and makes a number of grants to improve the availability and quality of education for children and young adults, focused on young people aged between 5 and 25.

 This Education initiative is also be supported by a partnership with The Farmington Trust.
 Four Fellowships a year are jointly funded, offering educational opportunities to aspiring head teachers to undertake research on educational values and standards, to familiarise themselves with educational developments, and to improve their leadership skills.
 Fellows who are awarded in this category will also become Farmington Fellows and the Farmington Trust will contribute to the costs of a replacement teacher, should you need to travel during term time.